Scale Down Nodes

 - If eventually a majority of such nodes exist, the cluster won’t have quorum nodes that are online.
 The solution is to run cluster delete commands and remove such nodes.
 This gets more laborious with more such nodes or frequency of such nodes added and taken down.

-- To help with this, PX waits until a grace period of 48 hours.
+- To help with this, Portworx waits until a grace period of 48 hours.
 After this period offline nodes with no storage will be removed from the cluster.
 There is no CLI command needed to turn on or trigger this feature.